chu0802/gpt-wrapper/README.md

 ### Adding more models

-You should be able to use arbitrary models that are compatible with OpenAI's API without modifying any code.
-However, to use the cost tracking feature, you need to inherit a new model class from `BaseModel`, and add the following attributes in `src/models.py`:
+You should be able to use arbitrary models provided by OpenAI without modifying any code.
+However, for models that are not listed in `src/models.py`, the cost tracking feature will not work.

+Besides, to use Gemini, or other models that are not provided by OpenAI, you need to inherit a new model class from `BaseModel`, and add the following attributes in `src/models.py`:

 ```python
 class NewModel(BaseModel):